-- 1 small thin-skinned navel orange, washed, halved, seeded, and coarsely chopped
+- 1 small thin-skinned navel orange, unpeeled, washed, halved, seeded, and coarsely chopped

 - 1/2 to 1 small jalapeño chile pepper, seeded and coarsely chopped (optional)

 - 1 to 2 tablespoons Grand Marnier (or other orange-flavored liqueur)

 - 1. If using fresh cranberries, spread them on a large plate or rimmed baking sheet and freeze for at least 1 hour.
 If using frozen cranberries, keep them in the freezer until you need them.

 - 2. In a food processor fitted with a metal blade or a blender, pulse the frozen cranberries, the orange (yes, the peel as well as the segments), and the jalapeño, if using, until evenly and finely chopped.
-Transfer the mixture to a bowl, add the sugar and Grand Marnier, and stir to combine.
+Transfer the mixture to a bowl, add sugar to taste and Grand Marnier, and stir to combine.

 - 3. Cover and refrigerate the relish for at least 24 hours to allow the flavors to meld.
 (You can refrigerate the relish for up to 5 days.)
 Taste and adjust the amount of sugar and Grand Marnier accordingly.
 Serve cold.